To Infinity and Beyond: A General Framework for Scaling Economic Theories: Framework

-We say that a formula is \emph{satisfied} by a model if it is TRUE under that model.
+We say that a formula is \emph{satisfied} by a model if it is $\mathsf{True}$ under that model.
+For example, each of the formulae \eqref{ab-set}, \eqref{ab-either}, and \eqref{abc-trans} is satisfied by the model that assigns value $\mathsf{True}$ to all variables, however the formula \eqref{ab-notboth} is not satisfied by it.
 We say that a (possibly infinite) set of formulae is \emph{satisfied} by a model if every formula in the set is satisfied by the model.
-We say that a (possibly infinite) set of formulae is \emph{satisfiable} if it is satisfied by some model.
+For example, the set of the formulae \eqref{ab-set}--\eqref{abc-trans} is satisfied by the model that assigns value $\mathsf{True}$ to all variables except $\bbp$.
+We say that a (possibly infinite) set of formulae is \emph{satisfiable}, or that it \emph{has a model}, if it is satisfied by some model.
+For example, the set containing $`\aap\text{'}$ and $`\lnot\aap\text{'}$ is not satisfiable.

 Clearly, if a (finite or infinite) set of formulae $\Phi$ is satisfiable, then every subset of $\Phi$ is also satisfiable (by the same model), and in particular every \emph{finite} subset of $\Phi$ is satisfiable; the \emph{Compactness Theorem for Propositional Logic} gives a surprising and nontrivial converse to this statement.